The ultimate guide to eating this delectable condiment.

-As time went on, an evolution of pho occurred outside Vietnam.
-Although the basic ingredients were retained, pho recipes were adapted to suit whatever ingredients were available locally, such as seafood and pork, those these cannot be considered pho in the strict traditional sense.
+As time went on, an evolution of Pho occurred outside Vietnam.
+Although the basic ingredients were retained, Pho recipes were adapted to suit whatever ingredients were available locally, such as seafood and pork, though these cannot be considered Pho in the strict traditional sense.

-Textures: Northern pho tends to use wider rice noodles.
+Northern Pho tends to use wider rice noodles.

-Broth: the focus of the Northern pho is on the taste of its clear and simple broth, whereas its Southern counterpart is slightly sweeter and bolder.
+The focus of the Northern Pho is on the taste of its clear and simple broth, whereas its Southern counterpart is slightly sweeter and bolder.

-Meats: Northern people prefer eating pho with chicken meat or a simple minced rare beef.
+Northern people prefer eating Pho with chicken meat or a simple minced rare beef.
 In the south, the meat dominates, utilising many parts of beef such as sliced rare beef, bone marrow, tendon, fatty flank, brisket and meatballs.

-Toppings: Northern pho uses much more green onion, while the Southern has bean sprouts and a variety of herbs, including Thai basil and coriander.
+Northern Pho uses much more green onion, while the Southern has bean sprouts and a variety of herbs, including Thai basil and coriander.

-Sauces: Pho Bac from the North uses rice vinegar, fish sauce and chilli sauce for seasoning.
+Pho Bac from the North uses rice vinegar, fish sauce and chilli sauce for seasoning.
 It also uses much more MSG than other regions.
-In the South, they serve pho with lime, hoisin sauce, chilli sauce and fresh sliced chillies.
+In the South, they serve Pho with lime, hoisin sauce, chilli sauce and fresh sliced chillies.